Specialists at Binders, Inc. explain the pros and cons of vinyl and poly binders

 Poly Binders are by far the most durable option – they can withstand being dropped, tossed and handled roughly on a daily basis.

 Poly Binders can be screen printed in 1, 2, 3 or 4+ colors.
-Inside pockets, business card holders, label holders, DVD holders and memory stick holders can also be added.
+Inside pockets, business card holders, label holders, memory device holders and memory stick holders can also be added.

 Please note, with gauges thinner than .055, the outline of some options may show through to the outside cover of the binder.